 Yunior Garcia, a Cuban dissident, has fled to Spain after a failed demonstration.

-Yunior Garcia, a Cuban actor, dramatist, and dissident, is currently in Spain, according to Spanish official sources.
-Garcia was one of the organizers of a failed protest on the island nation earlier this week.
+Yunior Garcia, a Cuban actor, dramatist, and dissident who was one of the organizers of a failed protest on the island earlier this week, landed in Spain unexpectedly on Wednesday, putting an end to the mystery surrounding his location.

 A government source told AFP, “We confirm that he has arrived with his wife on a tourist visa.”